Table of Contents

 6.)
 Conditioning

-The Truth Behind “I am Fine”
+The Truth Behind “I Am Fine”

-Asking how are you, is a norm or a part of our daily conversation but reply as “I am fine” is more of a forceful action we do because we can’t tell everybody about our real feelings.
+Asking how are you is a norm or a part of our daily conversation but replying as “I am fine” is more of a forceful action we do because we can’t tell everybody about our real feelings.
 We can’t open up and say ” I am not feeling good today” or ” I am feeling low today”.. even if you try doing it there would be very few hands trying to reach you and check on you.

 You know this, hence you chose to keep it simple by saying I am fine when most of the time you are not fine.
-Thousands of thoughts might be racing in the back of your mind, yet you ignore them and suppress your feelings because you don’t find a safe space to open up.
+Thousands of thoughts might be racing in the back of your mind, yet you ignore them and suppress your feelings because you can’t find a safe space to open up.

 To conclude I would say, no matter what, this kind of behavioural approach by others doesn’t help at all.
 Staying ignorant and insensitive is the reason why people don’t open up and seek help.
 Ultimately leading to loads of accumulated stress and guilt inside.

 There are many stigmas attached to mental health which makes it harder to open up for one and when we as a community fail to stay aware and alert, we are simply adding to the mess.
-So if you want to really help someone you need to adapt these few attributes right away:
+So if you want to really help someone you need to adopt these few attributes right away:

 2.)
 Drop your biases